carlosolarte/RESPEG/README.md

 result State: fail
 ```

-`rew` tells to Maude to rewrite the term until it reaches a normal form.
-For instance, in the first line, the term is `nil ["a" *] str("aabc")` denoting the parser-state `G [a*] aabc` where `G` is empty (no non-terminals are defined here).
-After applying the rules defining the semantics of PEGs, the final state is `"b" "c"` denoting the string (`bc`) not consumed by the expression.
-The string `eps` is the empty string and the state `fail` denotes a failure (the input string cannot be matched by the parsing expression).
+`rew` tells Maude to rewrite the term until it reaches a normal form.
+For
+instance, in the first line, the term is `nil ["a" *] str("aabc")` denoting the
+parser-state `G [a*] aabc` where `G` is empty (no non-terminals are defined
+here).
+After applying the rules defining the semantics of PEGs, the final state
+is `"b" "c"` denoting the string (`bc`) not consumed by the expression.
+The
+string `eps` is the empty string and the state `fail` denotes a failure (the
+input string cannot be matched by the parsing expression).

 ### peg-parser.maude